Netgate/frr/doc/user/pim.rst

    over.
 Please note that this command does not enable the reception of IGMP reports on the interface.
 Refer to the next `ip igmp` command for IGMP management.

+.. index:: [no] ip pim use-source A.B.C.D
+.. clicmd:: [no] ip pim use-source A.B.C.D

+   If you have multiple addresses configured on a particular interface and would like pim to use a specific source address associated with that interface.

 .. index:: ip igmp
 .. clicmd:: ip igmp